 Employment Outlook and Salary Info

 Earning an animal control certificate prepares graduates to seek positions as animal control officers, animal shelter workers or pet sitters.
-The U.S. Bureau of Labor Statistics (BLS) projected that the employment growth for animal care and service workers will reach 23% for the years 2010 through 2020.
-The BLS reported that animal control workers earned a median annual wage of $31,680 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) projects that the employment growth for animal care and service workers will increase 16% for the years 2018 through 2028.
+The BLS reported that animal control workers earned a median annual wage of $38,490 in May 2018.

 Continuing Education and Certification Information

 State associations and private organizations, such as the National Animal Control Association, confer proprietary certifications for completing their specific programs.
 Some states require completion of supplemental courses to maintain certification.
 A small number of schools offer associate's degree programs in animal care and animal control.
 Certificate holders may be able to transfer their credits towards a degree.

 Certificate programs in animal control teach aspiring animal control officers about animal cruelty, capture and nutrition, as well as shelter hygiene and breed identification.
 Voluntary certifications are available to graduates through professional animal control organizations.